-For General Services the ratio is less than forecast.
-This is due to lower borrowing costs and the Net Revenue Stream being higher than forecast.
+For General Services the ratio is higher than forecast.
+This is due to costs previously classified as operating costs now being classified as financing costs under IFRS16.

-For the Housing Revenue Account, the ratio is also lower than forecast due to actual borrowing costs being lower than forecast and a slight increase in income.
+For the Housing Revenue Account, the ratio is higher than forecast due to actual borrowing costs being higher than forecast and a slight decrease in income.